ZhukovGreen/presenations/can-we-have-a-better-fs.md

 ----

 Data Engineer at Paylocity.
-* Working with data
+* working with data
 * building data pipelines, tools
 * evaluating data architectures
 * ci/cd systems
 * other software development.

-Very into functional programming and Python's typing ecosystem.
+Very like functional programming, Python's typing ecosystem, software design architectures.
 Inspired by Scala.

 ---

-How many of you Data Engineers or Data Scientists?

----

 How many of you uses feature store as a primary tool to read/write data?

-Please write on slido which tool you're using for this
+Please write on Slido which tool you're using for this

 ---